IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 The SDK supports Python 3.6 and above.

-## GitHub Repository/Binary
+## GitHub Repository/Package

 This SDK is in the following open-source GitHub repository:

 - [UID2 SDK for Python](https://github.com/IABTechLab/uid2-client-python/blob/master/README.md)

-The binary is published in this location:
+The package is published in this location:

 - [https://pypi.org/project/uid2-client/](https://pypi.org/project/uid2-client/)